wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 3.0.0 =
+* Done the update of the user notification function to latest.

 = 2.0.9 =
 * Done the bug fixing for the facebook login with the newer api version v2.5.